blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 4. Warnings about required dependencies or configuration.

-5. Links to other related parts of the Godot API.
+5. Links to other related parts of the Blazium API.

 Tutorials
 ---------